s0md3v/roop/README.md

 - **Basic:** It is more likely to work on your computer but it will also be very slow.
 You can follow instructions for the basic install [here](https://github.com/s0md3v/roop/wiki/1.-Installation).

-- **GPU:** If you have a good GPU and are ready for solving any software issues you may face, you can enable GPU which is wayyy faster.
-To do this, first follow the basic install instructions given above and then follow GPU-specific instructions [here](https://github.com/s0md3v/roop/wiki/2.-GPU-Acceleration).
+- **Acceleration:** If you have a good GPU and are ready for solving any software issues you may face, you can enable GPU which is wayyy faster.
+To do this, first follow the basic install instructions given above and then follow GPU-specific instructions [here](https://github.com/s0md3v/roop/wiki/2.-Acceleration).

 ## How do I use it?
 > Note: When you run this program for the first time, it will download some models ~300MB in size.